howerj/bit-serial/readme.md

 throughput (whilst still remaining quite small) other [Soft-Core][] CPUs are available, such as the [H2][].

-To build the assembler and C based simulator for the project, you will need a C compiler and 'make'.
+To the C based simulator for the project, you will need a C compiler and 'make'.
 To build the [VHDL][] simulator, you will need [GHDL][] installed.

+The cross compiler requires [gforth][].

 The target [FPGA][] that the system is built for is a [Spartan-6][], for a [Nexys 3][] development board.
 [Xilinx ISE 14.7][] was used to build the